toUpperCase78/tiobe-index-ratings/README.md

 ## Analyses

-The analyses are now available for **November 2020**!
+The first analyses are available for **November 2020**.

 Click on the corresponding file (**Tiobe_Index_Ratings_(Nov2020).ipynb**) to inspect.

-_New analyses will be on the way near the end of 2021, so stay tuned!_
+_Newer analyses will be on the way in 2022, and still in my to-do list!_

 ## Languages

-In this repo, these programming languages are being tracked right now:
+In this repo, these programming languages are being tracked right now (starting from Spetember 2020):

 * `C`
 * `Java`